Shelter Mentorship Program

 What is the Timeline?

-The Institute will be piloting the program with three start-up agencies.
+The Institute will be piloting the program with four start-up agencies from Pennsylvania, Maryland, Virginia, and Iowa.
 The pilot will run March through August 2019.

-We will begin accepting applications for the 2020 Cohort in January 2020 and will announce the agencies that have been selected at the 2020 SHELTERED Conference.
+We will begin accepting applications for the 2020 Cohort in December 2019 and will announce the agencies that have been selected at the 2020 SHELTERED Conference in March 2020.